stormdirus2/nox/README.md

 ## Monster Changes

 ### All monsters..
-* Do not have friendly fire
+* Do not have friendly fire (NOTE: If the mob is at or below 25% of their max health, and the damage would kill them, it still applies!)
 * Are angered when ran into (relevant to neutral monsters like Endermen)
 * +50% base follow range
 * That naturally spawn with random equipment (i.e. Skeletons and Zombies) will now spawn with better equipment based on the closest Player's equipment and the Local Difficulty
+* Can have item use canceled by being damaged

 ### Bow AI..
 * Prefers a farther range